Remote Tracking with State-Dependent Sensing in Pull-Based Systems: A POMDP Framework: System Model and Problem Formulation

-We assume that sensors' accuracies depend on the source state, i.e., sensor $i$ correctly detects the source state $X_t$ with probability $p_{i,X_t}$ and fails with $1-p_{i,X_t}$.
-Note that a commanded sensor either detects and sends the correct state information $X_t$ or, when it fails to detect the state, it sends a failed detection (FD) notification message, but it never reports erroneous information.
+We assume that sensors' accuracies depend on the source state, i.e., sensor $m$ correctly senses the source state $x_t$ with probability $p_{m,x_t}$ and fails with probability ${1-p_{m,x_t}}$.
+Note that a commanded sensor either detects and sends the correct state information $x_t$ or, when it fails to detect the state, it sends a failed detection~(FD) notification message.

-\subsubsection{Command actions}
+\subsubsection{Command Actions}

-Since sensors exhibit a \textit{state-dependent} performance, the sink implements an adaptive sensor selection to achieve optimal performance.
-We denote the command action at slot $t$ as $a_t\in\{0,1,2\}$ where $a_t=m, m \neq0$ means that sink commands sensor $m$ to send an update during the next slot $t+1$; and $a_t=0$ means that all sensors are idle during slot $t+1$.
+As each sensor exhibits a state-dependent performance, the sink implements an adaptive sensor selection to achieve optimal performance.
+We denote the command action at slot $t$ by ${a_t \in \{0,1,\ldots, M\}}$ where $a_t=m$, $m\in \{1,\ldots, M\}$ indicates that sink commands sensor $m$ to send an update during next slot (i.e., slot $t+1$); and $a_t=0$ indicates that all sensors remain idle in slot $t+1$.

-\subsubsection{Communication model}
+\subsubsection{Communication Model}

-To account for fading, limited power, and potential interference in the wireless environment, we assume imperfect channels between the sensors and the sink.
-We denote by $q_m$ the success reception probability from sensor $m$ to the sink.
-We refer to the signal received by the sink at slot $t$ as observation $o_t$.
-In the case of successful reception $o_t\in\{X_t,\text{FD}\}$, depending on whether the sensor correctly detects the source state or not.
-For failed receptions~(FR), we define $o_t=\text{FR}$.
-We assume error-free control channels from the sink to sensors.
+To account for fading, limited transmission power, and potential interference in the wireless network, we assume that the uplink channels from sensors to the remote sink are imperfect.
+Let $q_m$ denote the probability that a packet transmitted by sensor $m$ is successfully received and decoded at the sink.
+We denote the signal decoded at the sink during slot $t$ by $o_t$.
+In the case of successful reception, the sink receives the sensor's message, which is either the true state $x_t$ or an FD message, i.e., $o_t \in \{x_t,\text{FD}\}$.
+For failed receptions (FR), $o_t=\text{FR}$.
+We assume error-free\footnote{Relaxing this assumption does not introduce fundamental difficulties, as a failed command reception simply leads to a silent sensor, which is informationally equivalent to a status update erasure (i.e., $\text{FR}$ observation).} channels from the sink to the sensors.